rcave/emails/README.md

 #### CSS

-SASS files are stored in the `src/sass/` directory.
-There are two main SASS files -
+SASS files are stored in the `src/sass/**` directory.

-- `inline.scss` for styles you w Liant to be inlined to their elements
+NOTE: (** is the file directory for the email project).

-- `embedded.scss` for styles that shouldn't be inlined.
-These will be inlcluded within a `<style>` element in the `<head>`
+- `inline.scss` for styles to be inlined to their elements

 You can create subdirectories within the SASS folder to hold any partials.
 Make sure to precede the name of a partial with an underscore, e.g. `_reset.scss`.